bfoley13/k8s-tools/README.md

 Go + React app to connect to managed k8s repos to help build and expand usage and addons

 ## Running Locally
+Create a `config.json` within the `server` directory and add your GitHub access token to provide GitHub API access.

 ### React Frontend
 You can run the react app locally by running `npm start` within the `frontend` directory.
 ### Golang Backend